systemslab/popper-paper/paper/paper.md

 ](experiments/torpor/variability_profile.png){#fig:torpor-variability}

 The experiment folder contains all necessary files to easily invoke it and generate figures.
-A bash `run.sh` script installs Vagrant if it's not present; downloads the VM or builds it if links are broken; and lastly executes the experiment.
+A bash `run.sh` script installs Vagrant if it is not present; downloads the VM or builds it if links are broken; and lastly executes the experiment.
 Once the VM runs, the results are placed in the folder where the experiment was invoked (CSV files).
 The